 What We Heard How We Responded Demonstrate clearer performance criteria for LTI award program In an effort to incorporate a more formulaic, objective structure into the LTI program, the compensation committee began working with its independent compensation consultant to develop pre-established, objective performance metrics that will determine each executive's LTI target award value beginning with the 2024 LTI awards granted in April 2024.
 See "Long-term Incentive Awards" under "Narrative to Summary Compensation Table for 2023."
-Performance goals for annual cash incentive program were not disclosed We added tables detailing the performance metric goals, the weighting of each metric, and actual results achieved.
-See "Annual Cash Incentives" under "Narrative to Summary Compensation Table for 2023".
+Performance goals for annual cash incentive program were not disclosed We added tables detailing the performance metric goals, the weighting of each

+Incentives" under "Narrative to Summary Compensation Table for 2023".
 Improve disclosure of the executive perquisites We added disclosure detailing the executive perquisites.
 See "Summary Compensation Table" under "Compensation Tables."
-Improve disclosures to reflect the relevant experience of board members We updated the biographies of certain board members to highlight their unique experiences and explain how they provide value to the Company and its shareholders.
+Improve disclosures to reflect the relevant experience of board members We updated the biographies of certain board members to highlight their un experiences and explain how they provide value to the Company and d members to highlight their unique de value to the Company and its shareholders.
 See "Information about Directors and Director Nominees" under "Board of Directors."